thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 {% include figure popup=true image_path="assets/images/credit-card-chronology/centralcard_launch_ad.png" alt="Centralcard launch Ad, The Times of India, 12 August 1980, p.
 4" caption="Centralcard launch Ad, The Times of India, 12 August 1980, p.
 4" %}

 </div>

+The first bank to rise up to the challenge was the government-owned (_sarkārī_) Central Bank of India.

 **Centralcard** was the first ever bank-issued charge card in India.
 It was formally launched by Central Bank of India at a press event in **Bombay** on **Monday, 11 August 1980**.
 The event was led by the bank's former chairman, P. F. Gutta and, executive director, Narayanan Vaghul.